ShuyinOuyang/LLM-is-a-box-of-chocolate/README.md

 './images' stores all the experiment images used in the paper.

-'./tables' stores all the experiment digital results.
+'./log' stores part of the experiment logs.